EvanKomp/aide/README.md

-# Unifying frameworkd for AI assisted Directed Evolution (AIDE)
+# Unifying framework for AI assisted Directed Evolution (AIDE)
 An attempt to create a modular, unifying code base for incorporating recent (and future) AI techniques to accelerate directed evolution campaigns.

 ## Motivation